Bryce Dallas Howard

-Howard directed the documentary Dads (2019), and episodes of the Disney+ space western series The Mandalorian (2019–) and The Book of Boba Fett (2022).
-Her father is actor and filmmaker Ron Howard and she is married to actor Seth Gabel, with whom she has two children.
+Additionally, Howard directed the documentary film Dads (2019), and episodes of the Disney+ space western series The Mandalorian (2019–2023) and The Book of Boba Fett (2022).

 Early life and education

-Bryce Dallas Howard was born March 2, 1981, in Los Angeles, California, to writer Cheryl Howard and actor-director Ron Howard.
-She has two younger sisters; twins Jocelyn and Paige, and a younger brother named Reed.
+Bryce Dallas Howard was born March 2, 1981, in Los Angeles, to writer Cheryl Howard (née Alley) and actor-director Ron Howard.
+She has two younger sisters, including Paige, and a younger brother.
 Through her father, Bryce is a granddaughter of actors Rance Howard and Jean Speegle Howard, as well as a niece of actor Clint Howard.
 Her godfather is actor Henry Winkler, who co-starred with her father in the 1970s–1980s American comedy television series Happy Days.

-Howard was raised in Westchester County, New York, and on a farm in Greenwich, Connecticut.
+Howard was raised in Armonk, New York, and on a farm in Greenwich, Connecticut.
 Howard and her siblings were raised away from the world of show business; their parents did not allow them access to television, and instead encouraged outdoor activities and hobbies.
 At the age of seven, she was permitted to be an extra in her father's films.
 In a 2017 appearance on Watch What Happens Live with Andy Cohen, she said she and her siblings were babysat by family friend Tom Cruise on several occasions.

-Howard began training as an actor at Stagedoor Manor, a performing arts camp in upstate New York, alongside Natalie Portman.
-Howard attended Greenwich Country Day School until 1996, and graduated from Byram Hills High School in 1999, after which she studied for three years at New York University's (NYU) Tisch School of the Arts, taking classes at the Stella Adler Studio of Acting, the Experimental Theatre Wing, and the International Theatre Workshop in Amsterdam.
+Howard began training as an actress at Stagedoor Manor, a performing arts camp in upstate New York, alongside Natalie Portman.
+She attended Greenwich Country Day School until 1996, and graduated from Byram Hills High School in 1999, after which she studied for three years at New York University's (NYU) Tisch School of the Arts, taking classes at the Stella Adler Studio of Acting, the Experimental Theatre Wing, and the International Theatre Workshop in Amsterdam.
 During her schooling, Howard took part in the concept recording of the Broadway-bound musical A Tale of Two Cities.
 She took a leave of absence from NYU to pursue roles without completing her degree.
-Decades later, she returned to NYU and completed her degree in 2020.
+Almost 20 years later, she returned to NYU and completed her degree in 2020.

 Howard is also an alumna of the Steppenwolf Theatre Company's School in Chicago, and of The Actors Center in New York City.
 During her time in New York, Howard was also a member of Theater Mitu, a company that was in residence at New York Theatre Workshop, which is known for its exploration of theatrical forms.